kevinhbhimani/EH-Drift/README.md

 # `EH-Drift Simulations`

 ## Overview
-EH-Drift simulations is a novel approach to simulating surface events in High Purity Germanium (HPGe) detectors.
-Intially developed by David Radford, these simulations expand upon the Siggen simulations developed for the Majorana Demonstrator (MJD).
-EH-Drift is distinguished by its ability to simulate diffusion and self-repulsion effects at a granular level, maintaining a pixel-by-pixel account of charge densities.
+EH-Drift simulations offer a novel approach to simulating surface events in High Purity Germanium (HPGe) detectors, initially developed by David Radford and further expanding upon the Siggen simulations for the Majorana Demonstrator (MJD).
+EH-Drift is distinguished by its ability to simulate diffusion and self-repulsion effects at a granular level, providing a pixel-by-pixel account of charge densities.
 This method enables the modeling of non-spherical charge clouds and the slow drift of charges on detector's passivated surfaces.

 ## Key Features

 - **2D Simulation with φ Symmetry**: `ehdrift` operates in r and z dimensions while assuming φ symmetry.
 This approach simulates charge movement as a ring, providing a 2D representation that aligns well with the behavior of computationally expensive 3D charge clouds.

 - **Diffusion and Self-Repulsion Incorporation**: The program models charge carrier movement in the detector by incorporating both diffusion and electrostatic self-repulsion effects.
 The diffusion coefficient is calibrated to match known values for 3D charge clouds.
-Additionally, the total charge in the simulation is modulated to align self-repulsion effects with established simulations, particularly for alpha particle interactions.
+Additionally, the simulation modulates the total charge to align self-repulsion effects with established simulations, particularly for alpha particle interactions.

 - **Charge Density Tracking**: `ehdrift` tracks charge densities at each grid point.
 This enables the accurate simulation of nonspherical charge cloud shapes and movements, offering a high-resolution view of charge distribution within the detector.

-- **Surface Charge Effects Integration**: The impact of surface charges, crucial for near-surface event simulations, is integrated.
-This feature is particularly important for accurately modeling the behavior of surface alpha events on detector's passivated surface.
+- **Surface Charge Effects Integration**: The impact of surface charges, crucial for accurately modeling near-surface events like surface alpha interactions, is fully integrated.

-- **Field Recalculations**: Electric potentials are continuously recalculated in response to charge movements.
+- **Field Recalculations**: The simulation continuously recalculates electric potentials in response to charge movements.
 This approach captures the changing electric field within the detector due to movement of large charge clouds.

 - **Optimized CUDA C++ Utilization**: The simulation leverages the power of GPUs through CUDA C++, significantly enhancing computational efficiency.
-By executing the entire simulation loop on the GPU, `ehdrift` minimizes the need for memory transfers between the CPU and GPU at each step.
+By running the entire simulation loop on the GPU, `ehdrift` minimizes the need for memory transfers between the CPU and GPU at each step.
 This GPU-powered approach ensures grid-independent runtime, facilitating the execution of thousands of events required for background modeling simulations.

 - **Dynamic Time Step Utilization**: The time step is determined by the Courant number, satisfying the CFL condition.
 The time step is dynamically adjusted when there is no more significant charge collection, enabling the efficient simulation of long signal waveforms.

 ## Simulation Workflow
-1. **Initial Setup**: Configures the detector grid based on factors such as detector geometry, impurity concentration, surface charge, and bias voltage.
+1. **Initial Setup**: Configure the detector grid based on factors such as detector geometry, impurity concentration, surface charge, and bias voltage.
-2. **Grid Division and Charge Distribution**: Divides the detector into a fine grid and sets initial charge densities based on the impact energy of the particle.
+2. **Grid Division and Charge Distribution**: Divide the detector into a fine grid and set initial charge densities based on the impact energy of the particle.
 3. **Boundary Condition Setting**: Establishes conditions according to the detector geometry, impurity concentration, surface charge, and bias voltage.
-4. **GPU Setup**: Initializes memory for pointers and transfers them to GPU memory.
+4. **GPU Setup**: Initialize and transfer memory pointers to the GPU.
 Utilizes modular arithmetic to distribute and index grid points into blocks and threads.
 5. **Potential Calculation**: Computes electric and weighting potentials using an over-relaxation algorithm, incorporating estimates for capacitance and depletion.
 This calculation is performed using the Red-Black Successive Over-Relaxation Algorithm on the GPU.
 6. **Charge Drift and Diffusion**: Allows charges to diffuse and drift in the calculated electric field over small time steps.
 These operations are conducted on the GPU using Atomic Operations.
 7. **Surface Drift Modeling**: Models charges that reach the passivated surface, drifting at a reduced velocity and influencing signal formation.